Serafina Quinteras

-Esmeralda Gonzales Castro (1902–2004) or better known as Serafina Quinteras, was a Peruvian songwriter, journalist, and poet.
+Esmeralda Gonzales Castro (1902–2004), better known as Serafina Quinteras, was a Peruvian songwriter, journalist, and poet.
 She is most famous for the composition of the vals "Muñeca Rota".

 Biography

 Esmeralda was born on the 1st of August 1902.
-She was the daughter of the Ecuadorian poet, historian and diplomat Nicolás Augusto Gonzales Tola, and her mother was the writer and poet Delia Castro Marquez Indice.
+She was the daughter of the Ecuadorian poet, historian and diplomat Nicolás Augusto Gonzales Tola; her mother was the writer and poet Delia Castro Marquez Indice.

 From an early age she took an interest in journalism and used multiple pseudonyms such as "Pancha Remolino and "Demetrio Rueda".
 Afterward she identified herself with the pseudonym "Serafina Quinteras" and used it for several decades in a collaboration with "El Comercio", a daily newspaper from Peru.
 She chose the name, because she admired the famous Spanish theater authors Serafin and Joaquin Alvarez Quintero.

 Along with Esmeralda, her cousin Emma Castro Pervuli also assumed the pseudonym Joaquina Quinteras, and together they began a career in Peruvian Creole music by composing their first songs like "El Ermitaño", "Todo y Nada" and their largest success was the vals "Muñeca Rota" and "Parlamanías".

 Her daughter, Blanca Varela, was also a notable poet.